-- It reduces the biases, risks, and uncertainties from the estimation.
+- It reduces bias, risk, and uncertainty from the estimation.

 - It is more accurate than the Analogous and Parametric estimating techniques.

-- This technique is the most accurate technique of all the techniques discussed above.
+- This technique is the most accurate technique of all the techniques presented.

 - This technique can only be used when every detail about the project is available.

-- This is very time-consuming and costly technique, but gives reliable and most accurate result.
+- This is a time-consuming and costly technique, but gives the most reliable and accurate result.